g3ngr33n/emergeless/apparmor-profiles-hardened/README.md

 - dbus
 - udev

-Those apparmor profile are made to increase security in cost of breaking some functions/features.
+Those apparmor profile are made to increase security/privacy and willingly broke some functions / features to do so.

 ## Firefox

+Default configuration offered by Firefox are not made to offer any privacy.
+Safebrowsing, Telemetry, aufofill, followonsearch, activity stream...
+More and more features harmful for your privacy are integrated in each new version of Firefox.
+Using about:config  is not fully reliable to get ride of it.

-- Firefox cannot browser or read most of system (default allow read /)
+- Firefox  restrict read over the whole system (default allow read /)
 - Addon/Extension installation restricted (To install an extension, disable temporary apparmor)
 - Downloads restricted
-- Video/Sound and probably some other function in HTML5 should work fine
-- Features as : Firefox friend / sync / Report crash / Data choices / Safebrowsing / Pocket... restricted
+- Html5 video restricted
+- Disable Pocket, Screenshot, Followonsearch, Form autofill, Activity stream, Safebrowsing, Telemetry...

 Consider to add the following hardening project for more security :

 - Simple sandbox : https://wiki.gentoo.org/wiki/Simple_sandbox
 - Firefox configuration hardening : https://github.com/pyllyukko/user.js/
 - uMatrix : https://github.com/gorhill/uMatrix
+-

 ** Firefox will not start if no profile are already available (.mozilla/firefox .cache/mozilla ...), run first firefox with apparmor disabled to create the basic directory / configuration file / cache... required.